cpuandram/Goozing/README.md

 }
 ```

-This example produces a small grid of cubes with oozing extrusions between perimeter and infill.
+This example generates the gcode to print the image above oozing between the cubes.

 ## Alpha Status & Roadmap